Sanglorian/orcus/Orcus Monsters - current.md

 > **Languages:** Common, Giantish, Primordial
 > **Str:** 29 (+17), **Con:** 21 (+13), **Dex:** 9 (+7)
 > **Int:** 10 (+8), **Wis:** 14 (+10), **Cha:** 11 (+8)
-> **Equipment:** greataxe
 >
 > **Initiative:** +15; **Speed:** 6
 > **AC:** 28; **Fort:** 29, **Ref:** 27, **Will:** 28
 > **HP:** 123, **Staggered:** 61
 >
 > ‡	**Greataxe** (standard, at-will) ● **Axe, Weapon**
-> Reach 1; +21 vs AC; 3d10+13 damage; on a miss, do 9 damage.
+> Reach 2; +21 vs AC; 3d10+13 damage; on a miss, do 9 damage.
 > ⤢	**Throw Ice** (standard, at-will) ● **Weapon**
 > Far arc 2 within 10; +21 vs AC (There must be a suitable chunk of ice within reach); 3d10+7 cold damage and the target is pushed 2 squares and knocked prone.
 > **Slip** (swift, at-will) ● **Stance**
 > While in this stance, when the giant moves (willingly or unwillingly), at the end of the move the giant can shift 2 squares.
 > **Blood Lust** (swift, at-will) ● **Axe, Stance**
 > While in this stance, if an attack causes you to become staggered, as a reaction you can make a basic melee attack against the creature that attacked you.
-While in this stance, you cannot make opportunity attacks.

 A frost giant’s hair can be light blue or dirty yellow, and its eyes usually match its hair color.
 Frost giants dress in skins and pelts, along with any jewelry they own.
 Frost giant warriors add chain shirts and metal helmets decorated with horns or feathers.